Budget Cold Weather Clothing

 ECWCS - Extended Cold Weather Clothing System.
-A US army system of protective cold weather clothing, versatile for changing conditions, there are a lot of ECWCS items available, surplus or used, though as it originates from the US, this is often more expensive than UK or European sourced military surplus.
+A US army system of protective cold weather clothing, versatile for changing conditions, there are a lot of ECWCS items available, surplus or used, though as it originates from the US, this is often more expensive (though no better) than UK or European sourced military surplus.

 Foundation / Base Layer

 - Insulate and wick sweat away from the

 Somewhat counter intuitively one of the most important aspects of underwear for the coldest conditions is that it can wick away sweat from the skin.
 With so much clothing on top, sweat can build up in the layer next to the skin and become cold and clammy, especially after some activity.
 The key is to avoid cotton and go for synthetics such as polypropylene and polyester.
 Much more effective than using your usual underwear, probably the biggest "bang for your buck" layer.

 Mid / Heavy weight long underwear -

 For colder conditions or use as outerwear indoors.

 Heavier weight thermal tops in particular can be used